 "During COVID, we've found that elevating the customer experience is more important than ever," explains David Arnett, VP of Marketing and Communications at Cherry Creek.
 Better customer experience, in turn, leads to more positive reviews — and therefore easier organic discovery on Google.
 "Reviews are an essential part of our business as they not only let us know the health of the borrower experience, but they also help our rankings on SEO and differentiate us from our competitors."

 Ready to take control of your reviews to improve visibility and drive clicks from search results?
 Here are simple strategies to get started:

 Monitor your reviews.
 This might seem obvious, but it makes a big difference in terms of both preventing fraud and quickly improving customer satisfaction.
-Organizations that actively manage first party reviews see a 153% average increase in click through ratings.
+Organisations that actively manage first-party reviews see a 153% average increase in click-through ratings.

 Start a review generation strategy.
 According to a Yext study, financial services and insurance is the fastest growing industry for reviews, showing a 91% increase in volume since last year.
 Make sure your business is set up to benefit from this boom.
 Another pro-tip: automate this strategy so it activates as soon as customers sign up for an account or a new product.

 Respond to reviews.
 Businesses in financial services and insurance that take the time to respond to reviews see an average 1.48 star rating improvement on average.